-Financial resources for Summer coursework will depend upon the number of courses that students take at F&M this summer.
+Financial resources for Summer coursework taken at Franklin & Marshall will depend upon the number of course credits in which students enroll at F&M for the summer.
 Taking at least two

 Students may be eligible to borrow a subsidized and/or unsubsidized amount of Federal Direct Student Loan appropriate for their grade level.
 Should students require additional loan aid, they are advised to ask their parent(s) to borrow a Federal Direct Parent PLUS loan for parents or a private student loan for themselves.
 Students who borrow a private student loan will require a credit worthy cosigner.